bcc-code/developer.bcc.no/docs/get-involved.md

 # Join the BCC IT Community

-::: tip Reboot 2023
+::: tip Volunteer Weekend in September
-We're very excited to "reboot" the BCC IT Community this year.

-In February some of the groundwork was done during the first "Volunteers weekend" and we look forward to following up with another weekend with more participants in April.
+Looking forward to the next volunteer weekend from 15th-17th September.

 More information about this weekend can be found on our Discord channel!